 “My parent took care of us, gave us the best education, we went to some of the best schools they could afford, I had a solid primary education which eventually prepared me for other stages,” he said.
-“My parents were very demanding from the perspective of academics, not overly demanding but very encouraging, both of my parents were professionals, both of them went to the university, both had higher education, so they see that value in education.”
+“My parents were very demanding from the perspective of academics, not overly demanding but very encouraging, both of my parents were professionals, both of them went to the university, and both had higher education, so they see that value in education.”

-“My parents encouraged me to acquire what my mum would call a professional skill, being an accountant, a doctor, lawyer, the kind of thing that you gain qualification for, not anyhow person can gain that so to say, something that has an organ which regulates its activities… I started having interest in computer engineering when my mum came back from Cyprus where she had her MBA, she came back with some books on management and systems information, I read those books when I was a kid over and over again…..
-With this I went to school, chose computer and electrical engineering because of my interest.”
+“My parents encouraged me to acquire what my mum would call a professional skill, being an accountant, a doctor, lawyer, the kind of thing that you gain qualification for, not anyhow person can gain that so to say, something that has an organ which regulates its activities… I started having an interest in computer engineering when my mum came back from Cyprus where she had her MBA, she came back with some books on management and systems information, I read those books when I was a kid over and over again…..
+With this, I went to school, and chose computer and electrical engineering because of my interest.”

 With his background, it was not too long before Raphael discovered his passion for technology but not only that, he was already thinking of creating and being in that intersection of business and technology.
-But even beside this was his passion for Africa.
+But even besides this was his passion for Africa.

-Raphael realized when he was thirty that he wants to be in that intersection of business and technology, and asked himself what that would be – definitely it was going to be something that would make use of his technical abilities, merging his skills as a computer technologist with business to solve problems in his chosen space – and Africa would be the starting point.
+Raphael realized when he was thirty that he wants to be in that intersection of business and technology and asked himself what that would be – definitely, it was going to be something that would make use of his technical abilities, merging his skills as a computer technologist with business to solve problems in his chosen space – and Africa would be the starting point.

 The choice of Nigeria

-Before now, I thought Raphael is a Nigerian, perhaps it does not matter to him, but this e-commerce wizard is a Ghanaian who chose Nigeria to do business.
+Before now, I thought Raphael was a Nigerian, perhaps it does not matter to him, but this e-commerce wizard is a Ghanaian who chose Nigeria to do business.
 Yes, his first time in Nigeria was in 2008 and since then, the country has become the situational context to operate his ideas alongside his friends.
 Raphael believes the opportunities are here in Nigeria given the enormous population which constitutes a market that can pay.

-“I think Lagos is unique in the sense that it has this massive population that has the ability to pay… you have a market, you can address the market, I like Lagos for that and Nigeria has the population.
+“I think Lagos is unique in the sense that it has this massive population that has the ability to pay… you have a market, and you can address the market, I like Lagos for that and Nigeria has the population.

-“I think that is the reason you have Nigerian banks expanding across, it is really because of the market, though it is a difficult terrain because of the other factors which are too well documented such as infrastructure, but it is still a blessing basically because you have a market that you can work with which informed what we do at Supermart where we deliver groceries, a service targeted at busy urban professionals.”
+“I think that is the reason you have Nigerian banks expanding across, it is really because of the market, though it is a difficult terrain because of the other factors which are too well documented such as infrastructure, it is still a blessing basically because you have a market that you can work with which informed what we do at Supermart where we deliver groceries, a service targeted at busy urban professionals.”

 Jack of one trade

-Raphael Afaedor had maintained his business influence in the e-commerce sector even after he left Jumia, the new company Supermart.ng had also leveraged on that.
+Raphael Afaedor had maintained his business influence in the e-commerce sector even after he left Jumia, the new company Supermart.ng had also leveraged that.
 One would have thought he’d venture into other areas of business, but this businessman does not believe in that, he believes in being a specialist at what you do.

 “I think one has to acknowledge that he is only a human and one can only work so many hours in a day, really nothing happens in a short period of time, I had this massive opportunity to build an online supermarket, today we are the biggest online supermarket in Nigeria, I think rather than to start jumping into something that we don’t know as well as we do e-commerce, we should focus on the problem we are solving…”

-Present economic situation in Nigeria
+The present economic situation in Nigeria